Rigidity of 2-step Carnot groups: Introduction

 The fact that the Lie algebras obtained by non-degenerate indefinite bilinear forms has not been duly addressed is surprising, especially since Clifford algebras defined by non-degenerate scalar product have played a fundamental role in mathematics and physics, see~\cite{Lam,LM,Lo}.
 An intimately related object to the pseudo $H$-type algebras that appears naturally in mathematical physics is the notion of extended (super-)Poincar\'e algebras, see~\cite{AC,ACDV,AS1,AS2}.
 Some of our results have analogues in this theory.
-An interesting fact that we plan to investigate in the future is the connection between the isometry algebra of a simply connected homogeneous quaternionic K\"ahler manifold, studied in~\cite{Co}, and the pseudo $H$-type algebra $\n^{3,4}$ presented at the end of Section~\ref{sec:J2}.

-The fundamental problem in the analysis of quasi-conformal mappings (even of lower regularity) is to detect when a non-holonomic structure on a manifold has at most a finite-dimensional family of automorphisms \cite{Met,Pa,OW}.
-The model situation is the rigidity of Carnot groups, that is determination whether the transformation group of a Lie group with left-invariant bracket generating vector distribution is a Lie group itself (Carnot groups are usually considered with a positive definite or sometimes indefinite metric, but for the rigidity issue this structure is omitted, since the isometry group is always finite-dimensional).
-Equivalently, linearization reduces the problem to finite-dimensionality of the Tanaka prolongation of a graded nilpotent Lie algebra.
-This problem is non-trivial already for 2-step nilpotent algebras, which is the main subject of our paper.
-We will resolve the problem for the generalizations of $H$-type structures discussed above, and clarify the situation with the general 2-step nilpotent algebras $\n=\n_{-2}\oplus\n_{-1}$ depending on their bi-dimensions $(\n_{-2},\n_{-1})$.
+An important problem in sub-Riemannian geometry is to detect whether the family of automorphisms of a given non-holonomic structure on a manifold is finite dimensional~\cite{Met,OW,Pa}.
+The model situation is the rigidity of Carnot groups, determined by the property whether the transformation group of a left-invariant bracket generating distribution on a Lie group is a Lie group itself.
+Equivalently, linearization reduces the problem of finite-dimensionality of the automorphism group of a non-holonomic geometric structure to that for the Tanaka prolongation of an associated graded nilpotent Lie algebra.
+This problem is non-trivial already for 2-step nilpotent algebras, which is the main subject of our work.
+In the present paper we give criteria of the finite dimensionality of the Tanaka prolongation for the generalizations of $H$-type structures discussed above, and clarify the situation with the general 2-step nilpotent Lie algebras $\n=\n_{-2}\oplus\n_{-1}$ depending on their bi-dimensions $(\dim\n_{-2},\dim\n_{-1})$.